 - Razors and Shaving Cream

-- Lip Balm and a good Skin Moisturizer (These are MUSTS in exposed conditions)
+- Lip Balm and a good Skin Moisturizer (preferably ones that include SPF protection).
+These are MUSTS in exposed conditions.

 Technology & Extras

 Some companies prohibit the use of laptop computers or tablets some do not.
 Check with your employer.
 You will want to be able to contact friends and family or pass the time during your off shifts.

 - A Book or Magazine

 - Chewing Gum, Chocolate, or Mints (If they are allowed)

 Now you will need something to carry all of your belongings.
 Keeping everything organized will save you time and headaches while working offshore.

 - A Large, Soft-Sided Offshore Bag with Dividers